Sunday, February 15, 2026

 Another four hours.

 Grief does not exhaust itself.
 It renews with every mile.
-I was unsure how to communicate everything to Ricky and Brad in these moments.
+And I was unsure how to communicate everything to Ricky and Brad in those moments — or whether to try.

 25 APRIL 1989